-Rule Out Medical Issues
+1. Rule Out Medical Issues

-Before trying behavior modification techniques, it’s important to take your cat to the vet first to rule out any underlying medical issues causing it to go outside the litter box.
+Before trying behavior modification techniques, it’s essential to take your cat to the vet first to rule out any underlying medical issues causing it to go outside the litter box.
 Conditions like urinary tract infections, diarrhea, or constipation may be the reason.
 Getting them treated will likely stop the inappropriate pooping.

-Make the Litter Box Attractive
+2. Make the Litter Box Attractive

 Replace the litter at least every other week.
 Use unscented clumping litter as the material.
 And have a generously sized box so they can move around.
 You can even try different litters or box styles like top-entry ones to see if that makes a difference to your fussy feline.
-Location also matters so keep it in a peaceful spot in your home.
+Location also matters, so keep it in a peaceful spot in your home.

-Use Deterrent Sprays
+3. Use Deterrent Sprays

-Deterrent sprays such as ones containing citrus or menthol scents may deter your cat from pooping in unwanted areas when applied to carpet surfaces.
+Deterrent sprays, such as ones containing citrus or menthol scents, may deter your cat from pooping in unwanted areas when applied to carpet surfaces.
 Reapply these scents daily initially.

 Just check labels before using sprays around your cat to ensure they are non-toxic for kitties when dry.
 Place some scrap fabric in the area first to test your cat’s reaction.

-Restrict Access
+4. Restrict Access

 You can also place aluminum foil, double-sided sticky tape, or plastic carpet runners upside down on specific areas the cat should avoid.
 These surfaces feel unpleasant on paws and should convince them to move on.

-Clean Soiled Areas Properly
+5. Clean Soiled Areas Properly

-Use a UV Flashlight
+6. Use a UV Flashlight

 A surprisingly effective tip is to use a UV blacklight flashlight on carpets in a dark room.
 Cat urine and feces will glow brightly, allowing you to spot all soiled areas for proper cleaning.
 Even very old, set stains will be apparent.